 Graduate Teaching Awards

-Each year, the department selects a number of students for their excellent performance as TAs.
-Outstanding TAs can be awarded the Gene Brown-Merck Teaching Award, the Theresa Keng Graduate Teaching Prize, or the Biology Department Award(s) for Excellence in Teaching.
+Each year, the department selects a number of students for their excellent performance as students who teach in Biology.
+Outstanding students who teach in Biology can be awarded the Gene Brown-Merck Teaching Award, the Theresa Keng Graduate Teaching Prize, or the Biology Department Award(s) for Excellence in Teaching.

 Criteria for these awards are based on feedback from the students taking the class and the faculty/instructors leading the class.
-In the student evaluations, the department looks for evidence that the TA engaged with students during recitation and office hours, as well as evidence that these interactions impacted the students’ ability to learn the material.
-In the letters of support from faculty and instructors, the department looks for examples of the TA’s outstanding contributions to class organization and execution, including anticipating or solving problems that arise.
-Most importantly, the department seeks evidence of the TA’s ability to encourage and improve student performance, as well as compassion for students who are struggling.
-All of these criteria are combined in a holistic evaluation process to identify a set of TAs who receive recognition each year.
+In the student evaluations, the department looks for evidence that the students who taught engaged with students during recitation and office hours, as well as evidence that these interactions impacted the students’ ability to learn the material.
+In the letters of support from faculty and instructors, the department looks for examples of the students who taught outstanding contributions to class organization and execution, including anticipating or solving problems that arise.
+Most importantly, the department seeks evidence of the students who taught ability to encourage and improve student performance, as well as compassion for students who are struggling.
+All of these criteria are combined in a holistic evaluation process to identify a set of students who taught who receive recognition each year.